raquo/Airstream/README.md

 Without further ado:

 **Subscription** is a resource that must be killed in order to release memory or prevent some other leak.
-You can get it by calling `observable.addObserver(observer)`, `writeBus.addSource(stream)`, or other similar methods that take an implicit `owner` param.
+You can get it by calling `observable.addObserver(observer)`, `writer.addSource(stream)`, or other similar methods that take an implicit `owner` param.

 Every Subscription has an **Owner**.
 An Owner is an object that keeps track of its subscriptions and knows when to kill them, and kills them _when it's time_ (determined in its sole discretion).
 Airstream does not offer any concrete Owner classes, just the base trait.
 Unless you use [Dynamic Ownership](#dynamic-ownership), you need to instantiate (and thus implement) your own Owner-s.